antlas0/meshtastic_visualizer/README.md

 * Give to the application the tiles request `http://127.0.0.1:8080/tile/{z}/{x}/{y}.png`.
 ![Capture d’écran du 2025-06-05 15-46-54](https://github.com/user-attachments/assets/8ee0e3a1-730e-4d4c-8ad5-bbb55a1d771b)

+### Considerations for an offline map
+I would appreciate providing this, but this is currently off the roadmap as `folium` package does not [provide this feature](https://github.com/python-visualization/folium/issues/1368).

+Worth to mention that the `offline_folium` [package](https://github.com/robintw/offline_folium) is intented to overcome this, but only partially at the moment (not all map widgets are supported).
+Based on that, next steps would be to iterate over all map widgets used in the application, submit a PR to `offline_folium` to support them.
+Then implement the dedicated procedure to download locally JS and CSS files.
+Adding this feature in the application in this context would imply rethinking a bit the distribution as well due to the `offline_folium` [pre-run steps](https://github.com/robintw/offline_folium?tab=readme-ov-file#quickstart).

+This is not a technical issue, as even with more complexity the feature could become available, but rather an energy / time spent issue.
+This may change in the future.

 ## Todo
 A lot !
 Please fill an issue to add ideas or raise bugs.